dhoerl/PhotoScrollerNetwork/README.txt

 - the second target lets you test with 3 techniques to download and process images: CGImageSourceRef, libturbojpef, and incremental decode using libjpeg (turbo version)
 - the incremental approach makes sparse use of mmap, does its processing as the image downloads, and can handle very large images
 - measures the interval from when the first image starts downloading til the last one finished for 3 technologies

+RECENT CHANGES:

+v 1.4:
+- cgimageref and libturbojpeg fetchers write incoming data to a file, cgimageref decodes from a URL and for turbo data loaded into a NSData object then decoded
+- timing for all operations aggregates only the decode times (and averages) - there was just too much variation in network fetch times to make including that useful
+- added a single image load option.
+Useful if testing on 3G or a slow WIFI connection

+v 1.3:
+- added a drawLayer:, which is smaller and appears to make the tiling quicker.

+v 1.2:
+- lots of churn

+v 1.1:
+- original release

  * * *